“Set your mind on things above, not on things on the earth.”

 “Set your mind on things above”

 The false teachers of Colosse were pushing subjective mysticism.
 Paul condemned that in 2:20-23.
 God wants us to think about God’s objective provisions.
-When “mind” is used with “things” it means to think about events, not simply material objects.
+When “mind” is used with “things,” it means to think about events, not simply material objects.
 God wants us to establish an attitude toward his provisions for us.
 This word also means to keep on giving serious consideration to something–to ponder, to let one’s mind dwell on, to keep thinking about, to fix one’s attention on as here–”Let your mind dwell on the things which are above.”

 God wants us to love “things above.”
 The Greek emphasizes “things above.”
-“Things above” are the things which are ultimately essential, belonging to God.
+“Things above” are the things that are ultimately essential, belonging to God.
 He wants our desire to orient around them.
 The wings of love soar our hearts toward eternal things.

 If we let our thoughts dwell on evil things, they will eventually become part of our attitude toward life.
 An attitude is an orientation to life.
-With a lustful attitude our lives will orient to evil.
+With a lustful attitude, our lives will orient to evil.
 Some modern artists call evil “realism.”
 The Bible calls it sin and depravity (Rom.
 1:24-32).
 That is the attitude God wants us to have regarding evil.

 Bill Bright, after receiving the Templeton award (over one million dollars; he immediately gave it to the cause of evangelism around the world) from Prince Philip, said, “After 51 years of walking with Him, I have concluded that anything that we say or do that is not directly or indirectly related to Him is not going to accomplish very much for the good of the individuals involved and for the glory of God.”